lfdominguez/ntfd/README.md

 ##### My Dunst notification icons look tiny
 Dunst has [an unreleased](https://github.com/dunst-project/dunst/pull/674) fix for this.
-In the meantime you can copy the `weather-xyz` icons from `/usr/share/icons/YourTheme/status/symbolic` somewhere else, resize them and add the new path to `icon_folders` in your `dunstrc`
+In the meantime you can copy the `weather-xyz` icons from \
+`/usr/share/icons/YourTheme/status/symbolic` somewhere else, resize them and add the new path to `icon_folders` in your `dunstrc`.